Extended convexity and uniqueness of minimizers for interaction energies: Proof of Theorem

 and its associated energy $\tilde{E}_{a,b}$.
 By rescaling, it suffices to prove that for any $\mu$ supported on $\overline{B(0;\frac{1}{2})}$ with $\tilde{E}_{a,b}[|\mu|]<\infty$ and $\int_{\mathbb{R}^d}\rd{\mu(\bx)}=\int_{\mathbb{R}^d}\bx\rd{\mu(\bx)}=0$, there holds

 For such $\mu$, we may rewrite $\tilde{E}_{a,b}[\mu]$ as

-where $\Phi$ is given by the statement of Lemma \ref{lem_a4}.
+where $\Phi$ is given by the statement of Lemma \ref{lem_a4}, {and $E_b[\mu]$ denotes the energy \eqref{E} with interaction potential $W(\bx)=-\frac{|\bx|^b}{b}$}.
 The last integral is nonnegative by the (nonstrict) LIC property of the interaction potential $|\bx|^4$ (c.f. \cite[Theorem 2.4]{Lop19}).
 Then notice that the potential $(|\bx|^a-|\bx|^4)\Phi(\bx)$ is Fourier representable at level 0 due to Theorem \ref{thm_convFou1}, whose Fourier transform is controlled by Lemma \ref{lem_a4}.
 Therefore we get

 where $\eta_a = O(a-4)$ when $a$ is close to 4.
 Since $a>4$ and $-d<b<2$, we see that $|\xi|^{-d-b} \ge (1+|\xi|)^{-d-b} \ge (1+|\xi|)^{-d-a}$ for any $\xi\ne 0$.
 Also, $\cpf(-b)>0$, and $\frac{(2R)^{a-b}}{a}$ is uniformly bounded when $a>4$ is close to 4.
 Therefore, using $\eta_a = O(a-4)$, one can take $a_+(b)$ sufficiently close to 4 to guarantee that $\frac{(2R)^{a-b}}{a}\eta_a \le \frac{1}{2}\cpf(-b)$ for any $4<a\le a_+(b)$, and thus $\tilde{E}_{a,b}[\mu]>0$.